-Valorant’s progression system is reportedly getting a rework ahead of Episode 4, with new “Match Boxes” being added in the game’s December 3 PBE update.
+Valorant’s progression system is reportedly getting a rework ahead of Episode 4, with new “Match Boxes” being added in the game’s files.
 The new progression system will also introduce credits, and a new way of getting in-game items.

 Valorant’s progression system has remained largely unchanged since the game’s launch.

 Each Act, there are new battle passes for players to grind, skins come to the shop in bundles and then on random rotation (including the Black.Market).
 There’s also rewards you can earn through Twitch Prime and other special events.

 However, in Episode 4, Riot is reportedly testing an entire rework for the system.
 This includes the addition of “Match Boxes” and an Act Points system that could completely overhaul how players obtain cosmetics.

 Early details of a Valorant progression rework dropped on December 3’s PBE update ahead of patch 3.12.

 A Daily Bonus has been added into the game’s code, with Match Boxes being listed in the game’s code.
 These match boxes give “rewards for playing matches and bonus boxes are awarded for winning,” according to dataminer ‘ValorLeaks’.

 A credit system is also being added that extends past Valorant’s current two currencies of Valorant Points (VP) and Radianite Points (RP).
 This is reportedly called Act Points (AP), given to players by opening boxes.

 Progression in Valorant seems to be getting a rework.